A Guide To Using Social Media In Boarding Schools

 Making Social Media Work for Your School

 Social media is all about marketing.
 It requires the planning and execution of that marketing plan to work.
-It cannot be a hit or miss approach.
-Neither can you leave your marketing in the hands of well-intentioned amateurs.
-Each social media component needs to be used effectively to help you achieve your marketing campaign goals.
+It cannot be a hit-or-miss approach, and you cannot leave your marketing in the hands of well-intentioned amateurs.
+Each social media component must be used effectively to help you achieve your marketing campaign goals.

 SEO for Private Schools - Part I: Basics